 There are few foods that are as kid-friendly as pasta.
 And what’s not to like?
 It comes in a bunch of different fun shapes, it’s filling, and you can customize it with whatever kind of sauce you want.
-Parents love it because it’s a relatively easy and low-stress dish that the whole family enjoy, especially as the coronavirus quarantine stretches from days to weeks for most of us.
+Parents love it because it’s a relatively easy and low-stress dish that the whole family enjoy.
 While mom and dad might not be enthusiastic about a dinner of dinosaur-shaped chicken nuggets, string cheese and Go-Gurt, we’ll happily sit down to a giant bowl of pasta you can easily whip up from non-perishables in the pantry.

 But because of its wide appeal, it can be easy to get into a pasta rut.
 Whether it’s noodles and butter, or mac and cheese, once kids pick a favorite of something, they turn to it again and again.
 While it’s great that they found something they like, variety is the spice of life, and with pasta, the sky’s the limit when it comes to difference sauces, protein options, and shapes.
 But at the end of a long day you’re probably exhausted and may not have the brain-power to come up with a new kid-friendly pasta dish.
 That’s why you need to bookmark this page immediately: easy pasta recipes kids will love.

 Your kid probably likes pasta and cheese, but if they’re reluctant to eat their vegetables, this recipe for easy cheesy veggie pasta is perfect.
 It’s quick to make, delicious, nut-free, egg-free, and vegetarian.
 Kids will gobble it up and you’ll feel better because there is some green in their bowl.